Another Way (album)

 Another Way is the debut studio album by American punk rock/pop punk band Teenage Bottlerocket, released on October 31, 2003.
 It was released by independent record labels One Legged Pup Records, on 12-inch vinyl format, and Red Scare Industries, on 7-inch and CD format.
 Later, in 2008, the album was released digitally.
 In March 2011, a "deluxe edition" of the album, containing tracks from the band's 2002 EP A-bomb and the band's tracks from a split 7-inch with Bill the Welder, was released by Red Scare Industries.
+Danish rock band Volbeat covered the song "Rebound" on their 2016 album Seal The Deal & Let's Boogie.